sekariyad2000/elkstack-terraform/README.md

 ---

-## ✅ Klaar voor gebruik
+## ✅ Ready to Use

-Je platform is nu klaar voor gebruik!
-Je kunt eenvoudig nieuwe projecten onboarden door:
+Your platform is now ready!
+You can easily onboard new projects by:
-- Een nieuwe namespace + elastic-agent te deployen
+- Deploying a new namespace + elastic-agent
-- Logs/metrics worden automatisch verzameld via Fleet
+- Logs/metrics are automatically collected via Fleet

 ---

-## ✍️ Auteur
+## ✍️ Author

-Gemaakt voor project aan de hand van een onderzoeksopdracht over monitoring in de cloud (Azure).
+Created for a project based on a research assignment on cloud monitoring (Azure).